Introduction

 No, you don’t need to replace the airbags before selling a car in Canada.
 But you must tell the buyer about the airbag deployment.
 You may be held responsible if someone gets injured while driving it.

-Also, if you sell the car to a dealership or junkyard, they will get the issue right away.
+Also, if you sell the car to a dealership or junkyard, they will immediately notice the issue.
 So, it’s better to be upfront and honest.
 In most cases, it doesn’t make sense to replace airbags unless you are keeping the car.
 The repair costs often exceed the car’s actual value after an accident.

 Options to Sell a Car with Deployed Airbags